Employer of Record or International Business Incorporation?

 March 1, 2021

-Expanding your business internationally can be a simultaneously intimidating and gratifying feat.
-The process of setting up a legal international business entity requires extensive planning and attention to detail.
+Expanding your business internationally can be simultaneously intimidating and gratifying.
+Setting up a legal international business entity requires extensive planning and attention to detail.

 From analysing your legal and financial commitments to mobilising your existing staff and hiring new talent, there are many underlying elements of great importance that go into successful business expansion.

-The complexity involved in ensuring that everything is perfectly set up is why many companies opt to work with an Employer of Record (EOR) in place of setting up an international entity.
+The complexity involved in ensuring that everything is perfectly set up is why many companies opt to work with an Employer of Record partner instead of setting up an international entity.

 What is international incorporation?

-International incorporation refers to the process of setting up a fixed offshore company that provides a business with a physical and legal presence in a foreign country.
+International incorporation refers to setting up a fixed offshore company that provides a business with a physical and legal presence in a foreign country.

-The process often entails having the company registered with the local and national government, setting up a branch office and finally a subsidiary company in the host country.
+The process often entails registering the company with the local and national governments, setting up a branch office, and finally establishing a subsidiary company in the host country.

-Your business should hold enough capital to qualify for a local bank account, You should also have a solid legal, HR and finance team to help you maintain compliance with the local laws and regulations governing your host country.
+Your business should have enough capital to qualify for a local bank account.
+You should also have a solid legal, HR, and finance team to help you maintain compliance with the local laws and regulations governing your host country.

-What is an Employer of Record and what does it mean to work with one in the face of business expansion?
+What is an Employer of Record, and how does it support business expansion?

 An Employer of Record (EOR) functions as a third-party organisation that allows a client company to hire new talent without setting up an entity in a foreign country.